 Chicken finger night at my house is a weekly tradition.
 It started years ago on the inaugural Game of Thrones night.
 That night, I happened to make crispy panko chicken fingers, and we all sat at our coffee table with 6 different sauces and panko crumbs everywhere watching as our minds got blown by a show we never thought we’d like.
 Well, we love GOT and we love chicken fingers.
 So the two have become a bit of a hand-in-hand institution in the Foodie*ish house.

-And I tell ya, even though we don’t have our weekly picnics in front of the tv (or at least not until April when GOT comes back), we still have crispy baked chicken fingers once a week.
-Well, that is, if I’m not making the World’s Best Extra Crispy Fried Chicken Fingers.
-It’s a toss up.
-But because I make these baked chicken fingers so regularly, I have had some opportunity to experiment with technique, and breadings, and different coatings, and this crispy baked chicken finger recipe is hands-down my favorite.
+And I tell ya, even though we don’t have our weekly picnics in front of the tv (or at least not until April when GOT comes back), we still have panko chicken once a week.
+Because I make it so regularly, I have had some opportunity to experiment with technique, and breadings, and different coatings, and this crispy baked chicken finger recipe is hands-down my favorite.